theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-connection.md

 Defines the name of the host the SQL server is running on.

 **Require TLS encryption**<br>
-Clientside enforcement for using [TLS encrpytion[(https://docs.microsoft.com/en-us/azure/sql-database/sql-database-security-overview).
+Clientside enforcement for using [TLS encrpytion](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-security-overview).

-**Windows Authentication**
+**Windows Authentication**<br>
 Uses the service account, under which the XU service is running, for authentication against SQL Server.

-**Impersonate authenticated caller**
+**Impersonate authenticated caller**<br>
-Uses the Windows AD user, executing the extraction, for authentication against SQL Server.
-(Kerberos)
+Uses the Windows AD user, executing the extraction, for authentication against SQL Server using [Kerberos authentication.](https://blogs.msdn.microsoft.com/sqlupdates/2014/12/05/sql-server-kerberos-and-spn-quick-reference/)

 **User Name**<br>
 SQL Server authentication - user id